iGovDirect/Security-Review/README.md

 ### White Box Pentest

-Security experts will be allowed to perform a so called "white box pen test" after being provided with code etc by the Foundation.
-However, the Foundation has a limited access to the server security as it relies heavily on Apple and Google.
+Well known security experts and researchers will be invited to perform a so called "white box pen test".
+This means they are provided with the source code to easier detect vulnerabilites (after passing these tests, the code can be made open source).
+However, the Foundation has a limited access to the server security as it relies heavily on third parties, hence Apple and Google.

 ### Server Security (third party)

-To not depend on server security, we one-way encrypt passwords, salted uniquely per user, and send all traffic over TLS.
-However, iGov.Direct's integrity is built on showing the Real Name of it's members proposals and objections.
+To not depend on third party server security, we one-way encrypt passwords, salted uniquely per user, and send all traffic over TLS.
+However, iGov.Direct's integrity is built on showing the real author of it's members proposals and objections.
 Voting records are also subject to audit.

 ### What is it we want to achieve?